 Tip 7: Check

 Check your health insurance status.
-If you need to enroll or re-enroll in state or federal Marketplace plans for 2018, you can do so until December 15.
-Enroll by December 15 for coverage starting January 1.
-Why is this a tax tip?
-Because you’ll pay a tax penalty if you don’t have health insurance.
+If you need to enroll or re-enroll in state or federal Marketplace plans for next year, you can do so until December 15 for coverage starting January 1.
+Even though there is no longer a tax penalty for not having health insurance, you should still seriously consider having healthcare coverage, just in case you need it.

 Tip 8: Double-check

 Double-check your withholding.
-Make sure you’re not having too much or too little taken out of your paycheck.
+With tax reform creating new income tax brackets, you need to make sure you're not having too much or too little taken out of your paycheck.

 Tip 9: Pay

 If you’re in school, pay next semester’s bill now, if possible.
-You can claim your payment on your 2017 income tax return.
+You can claim your payment on your 2018 tax return.

 Tip 10: Pay again